WHAT IS THIS WEB PAGE ABOUT?

 If you need to adjust anything in BOINC, just log into the boinc user account and click on the DeskTop shortcut, do what you need to do and then log out again.

-Many of the steps done above could be skipped and are somewhat towards setting BOINC with group access, but BOINC is not quite yet shareable yet since this version (5.8.16) of BOINC is not quite multi-user ready yet, but it is getting very close.
+Many of the steps done above could be skipped and are somewhat towards setting BOINC with group access, but BOINC is not quite yet shareable yet since this version (6.4.5) of BOINC is not quite multi-user ready yet, but it is getting closer.
 If you find what is needed to allow other group users to watch BOINC without affecting BOINC's operation, please send a comment.
 Thanks.

 You are Done.